vyos/vyos-documentation/docs/configuration/protocols/rpki.rst

   If you are new to these routing security technologies then there is an `excellent guide to RPKI`_ by NLnet Labs which will get you up to speed very quickly.
-Their documentation explains everything from what RPKI is to deploying it in production (albeit with a focus on using NLnet Labs' tools).
-It also has some `help and operational guidance`_ including "What can I do about my route having an Invalid state?"
+Their documentation explains everything from what RPKI is to deploying it in production.
+It also has some
+  `help and operational guidance`_ including "What can I do about my route having an Invalid state?"

 ***************
 Getting started